-"Disaster recovery project" means a project located on property that has been wholly or substantially damaged or destroyed as a result of a federally-declared disaster which, after utilizing all disaster funds available from federal, State, county, and local funding sources, demonstrates to the satisfaction of the authority that access to additional funding authorized pursuant to the "New Jersey Economic Opportunity Act of 2013," P.L.2013, c.161 (C.52:27D-489p et al.), is necessary to complete the redevelopment project, and which is located within the qualified incentive area and has been determined by the authority to be in an area appropriate for development and in need of economic development incentive assistance.
+"Disaster recovery project" means a project located on property that has been wholly or substantially damaged or destroyed as a

+- 1 result of a federally-declared disaster which, after utilizing all - 2 disaster funds available from federal, State, county, and local - 3 funding sources, demonstrates to the satisfaction of the authority - 4 that access to additional funding authorized pursuant to the "New - 5 Jersey Economic Opportunity Act of 2013," P.L.2013, - 6 c.161 (C.52:27D-489p et al.), is necessary to complete such - 7 redevelopment project, and which is located within the qualified - 8 incentive area and has been determined by the authority to be in an - 9 area appropriate for development and in need of economic

+10 development incentive assistance.

-3 "Virtual currency servicer" means the same as defined in section 4 25 of P.L., c.
-(C.)(pending before the Legislature as this 5 bill).
+"Virtual currency servicer" means the same as defined in section 25 of P.L., c.
+(C.)(pending before the Legislature as this bill).